 How to Transform Your Coaching Discussions

-As soon as the word ‘coach’ enters the scene, subtly but seriously, an underlying tone is set for all coaching discussions.
-The coach has the expertise and the other persons needs the knowledge or skill.
+The quality of a coaching discussion sets the tone for how effective a coach becomes.
+The coach brings the expertise and the other person needs the knowledge or skill.
 Power is divided.
 Authority is accomplished.
 And roles are recognized.
-The coach has all of the answers and dictates what has to be done and how.
+Most importantly, in the corporate world, the coach has all of the answers and dictates what has to be done and how.
 Right?

 How to Level Set Your Coaching Discussions

 Now, this sounds logical and linear.
 You might be asking yourself, “If it’s so easy, why don’t most coaches coach this way?”
 In my opinion, the reason is because it’s too obvious.
 We’d rather think that the most critical component to coaching is our skill level, IQ, personality, success, reputation, and experience.
 We want it to be all about us (most of the time).
-Yet, that’s the point, a conversation can’t be all about you.
+Yet, that’s the point, a coaching discussion can’t be all about you.
 If it is, most of your clients or employees will leave running for the hills.
 I know all of those things matter, but they aren’t the most important detail.
-The relationship is the essential ingredient.
-I’d like to compare it to some sort of pasta dish.
-All of the other elements are the spices that make the sauce what it becomes.
-However, at the end of the day, it’s still just sauce, if you don’t have the pasta (i.e., the relationship).
-The dish doesn’t have substance without the staple ingredient.
-The same is true of a coaching relationship.

-In summary, business educator Marshall Goldsmith says, “People will do something—including changing their behavior—only if it can be demonstrated that doing so is in their own best interests as defined by their own values.”
+In summary, business educator Marshall Goldsmith says this about coaching discussions, “People will do something—including changing their behavior—only if it can be demonstrated that doing so is in their own best interests as defined by their own values.”